carynJohansen/CarynJohansen.github.io/_pages/about.md

 Other links:

-[Data sketches](https://github.com/carynJohansen/data_sketches) - quick one hour sessions where I analyze and vizualize with free data, and try to learn something.
+[Data sketches](https://github.com/carynJohansen/data_sketches) - quick one hour sessions where I analyze and visualize with free data, and try to learn something.